Affiliated with Penn State University, X-Lab’s vast portfolio of research interests include:

-These decisions must be informed by a principled and ethical stance, not merely market forces and political expediency.
-Otherwise, these same decision-makers are in danger of rendering fundamental human rights obsolete through their actions and inactions.
-X-Lab combines the technological acumen of world experts across a variety of domains to analyze the implications of near-future technological breakthroughs and formulates positive intervention strategies for the coming tech-policy battles.
+These decisions must be informed by and built upon a principled and ethical stance, not merely short-term profit, market forces and political expediency.
+Otherwise, these same stakeholders are in danger of rendering fundamental human rights obsolete through their actions and inaction.
+X-Lab combines the technological acumen of global experts across a variety of domains to analyze the implications of near-future technological breakthroughs and formulates positive intervention strategies for the current and future tech-policy battles.

 X-Lab leverages a pragmatic, unified and holistic approach to better tech policy, and does so through a non-partisan, inclusive and grassroots practice.

 X-Lab is a fervent supporter of and participant in the open source, open standards and open data movements.
 All of our work follows these principles and we strive to make our research available and understandable to everyone.